|1 tablet contains||%RDA*|

-There are four variations of vitamin B12.
-They include cyanocobalamin which is the most common form used in dietary supplements, hydroxocobalamin that mainly is produced by bacteria in the large intestine and is also used for injection.
+There are four versions of vitamin B12.
+Cyanocobalamin is the most common form used in dietary supplements.
+Hydroxocobalamin that is mainly produced by bacteria in the large intestine is also used for injection.
 Adenosylcobalamin and methylcobalamin can both be called the active forms of vitamin B12.

 Effects of vitamin B12

 Vitamin B12 supports the body's normal energy metabolism as it takes part in the citric acid cycle.
 This energy production helps to reduce fatigue and exhaustion.
-Vitamin B12 contributes to normal mental functions by being involved in the body's serotonin production.
-Methylcobalamin is the only form of B12 directly engaged in the metabolism of homocysteine, where it helps to transform the substance homocysteine to methionine.
-Some of the methionine is used for the production of S-adenosylmethionine (SAM) which is involved in the formation of a number of hormones and neurotransmitters that affect mood.
-SAM is also required for cell growth, repair and division.
-Vitamin B12 supports a normal nerve function by maintaining the myelin sheath that surrounds the axon of a neuron and protects nerve cells and ensures a rapid transmission of nerve impulses.
+Vitamin B12 contributes to normal mental functions because it is involved in the body's serotonin production.
+Methylcobalamin is the only form of B12 that is directly engaged in the metabolism of homocysteine, where it helps transform homocysteine into methionine.
+Some of the methionine is used by the body to make S-adenosylmethionine (SAM) which is involved in the formation of various hormones and neurotransmitters that affect our mood.
+SAM is also required for cell growth, cell repair, and cell division.
+Vitamin B12 supports normal function of the nervous system by maintaining the myelin sheath that protects the axon of neurons and by protecting nerve cells and ensuring a rapid transmission of nerve impulses.
 Vitamin B12 contributes to normal immune function through its involvement in the formation of nucleic acids and proteins.
-Vitamin B12 contributes to a normal red blood cell production.
-This is done via the hematopoietic stem cells in the bone marrow, where they are formed.
+Vitamin B12 contributes to normal formation of red blood cells.
+This is done via the hematopoietic stem cells in the bone marrow, which is where red blood cells are formed.

 Good dietary sources of B12

 Vitamin B12 is found almost exclusively in animal products.
-Vegetable foods with B12 are due to fortification
+Vegetable foods that contain vitamin B12 have been fortified

 - Fish / eggs / seafood

 - Dairy products

 Plants do not contain vitamin B12.
-Therefore, especially vegetarians should pay attention to getting enough B12.
-Also older people and those with low levels of stomach acid should be aware of getting enough B12.
+Therefore, vegetarians and vegans should pay careful attention to getting enough B12.
+Also, older people and those with low stomach acid should make sure to enough B12.

 The European Food Safety Authority (EFSA) has evaluated the evidence behind vitamin B12 and has acknowledged the following claims:

-- Supports the normal function of the immune system
+- Supports normal functioning of the immune system

-- Supports the normal function of the nervous system
+- Supports normal functioning of the nervous system

 - Has a role in the process of cell division